ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 ## Profiles
 Profile section allows to save effect profiles and then autoload them when game and flight module detected or select them manually.

-In order to create a profile which can be automatically selected when flight module is detected you need:
+In order to create a profile which can be automatically selected when flight module is detected:
 - Select game from dropdown list.
 - Input flight module name (just copy paste it from **Flight module** field when mission is running)
 - Save profile.